greatwall2704/gepa-ii-agent/README.md

 #### Example: Optimizing a multi-turn agent in an external environment: terminal-bench's Terminus agent

-Terminal-bench is a benchmark for evaluating the performance of terminal-use agents.
-In [this script](src/gepa/examples/terminal-bench/train_terminus.py), we use GEPA to optimize the system prompt/terminal-use instruction for the default Terminus agent through a custom `GEPAAdapter` implementation.
+[Terminal-bench](https://www.tbench.ai/) is a benchmark for evaluating the performance of terminal-use agents.
+[Terminus](https://www.tbench.ai/terminus) is a leading terminal-use agent.
+In [this script](src/gepa/examples/terminal-bench/train_terminus.py), we use GEPA to optimize the system prompt/terminal-use instruction for the Terminus agent through a custom `GEPAAdapter` implementation.

 Note that the terminus agent as well as terminal-bench run in an external environment and is integrated into GEPA via the [`TerminusAdapter`](src/gepa/examples/terminal-bench/train_terminus.py).